Frequently Asked New Zealand Questions –

 Can foreigners purchase property in New Zealand?

 The answer is generally yes, a non-resident can purchase a regular house or section of land without any restriction.
-The only exception is if the property is classified as being “sensitive land”, if this is the case OIA consent is required prior to purchasing.
-A standard suburban house would not be classified as sensitive, however farms, lifestyle properties and holiday or waterfront homes could fall under this category.
+The only exception is if the property is classified as being “sensitive land”.
+If this is the case OIA consent is required prior to purchasing.
+A standard suburban house would not be classified as sensitive.
+However farms, lifestyle properties and holiday or waterfront homes could fall under this category.
 See the legislation for a more detailed description of sensitive land.
-If you are purchasing a property which requires OIA consent or if you are unsure whether or not it does, then you need to include an OIA consent condition in your Sale and Purchase Agreement.
+If you are purchasing a property which requires OIA consent or if you are unsure whether or not it does, then an OIA consent condition must be included in your Sale and Purchase Agreement.
 This will give you the opportunity to consult with your lawyer and apply for consent if necessary.

 What is OIA consent and how does one apply for it?

 OIA (Overseas Investment Act 2005) Consent is required for overseas persons and their associates wishing to purchase sensitive land in New Zealand.
 An overseas person is anyone who is not a New Zealand citizen and does not normally reside in New Zealand.
 According to the regulations a company, partnership, Joint Venture and a trust can also be an overseas person.
 Determining whether OIA consent is required and the actual application process can be tricky so it is essential to engage a lawyer who has experience in this area.
 The Property Finders can provide you with a list of suitable lawyers.
 OIA consent is granted by the OIO (Overseas Investment Office) based on several criteria including whether the transaction will benefit New Zealand and if the investor is intending to reside indefinitely in New Zealand.
 Each application is assessed on a case by case basis.